 VARA has other limitations as well.
-It applies only to a “work of visual art,” which the statute designates as paintings, drawings, prints, sculptures, and photographs, of a recognized stature, existing in a single copy or a limited edition of 200 signed and numbered copies or fewer.
+It applies only to a “work of visual art,” which the statute designates as paintings, drawings, prints, sculptures, and photographs, of recognized stature, existing in a single copy or a limited edition of 200 signed and numbered copies or fewer.
 Photographs must have been taken for exhibition purposes only.
 Posters, maps, globes, motion pictures, electronic publications, and applied art are explicitly excluded from VARA protection.
-Finally, for works created on or after 1990, protection expires with the death of the author but for works created before VARA was enacted receive VARA protection until the copyright ends, which is the life of the author plus 70 years.
+Finally, for works created on or after 1990, protection expires with the death of the author but works created before VARA was enacted receive VARA protection until the copyright ends, which is the life of the author plus 70 years.
 Also, VARA rights cannot be transferred but can be waived if the author expressly agrees to waiver in a signed written instrument with the required specificity.

 So given these rules, can the Executive in our scenario cut up the oil painting into three pieces if the artist didn’t want him to do so?
 Well, the painting is a work of visual art created recently, and the creator is still alive, so the situation does fall within VARA.
 But does it fulfill one of the two prongs?
 In order for the artist to prevent the executive’s action, he would have to show that the mutilation harmed his reputation.
-That is not easy to do, in this case.
+That is not easy to do in this case.
 It is not as if the executive wrote derogatory remarks about the artist all over the painting.
-Alternatively, the artist could claim that the alteration is in fact destruction of the work.
-He would then need to show that the work was of a significant stature.
+Alternatively, the artist could claim that the alteration is, in fact, the destruction of the work.
+He would then need to show that the work was of significant stature.
 Being a famous artist, that would be easy.
 The stature question becomes murkier if the artist were only mildly well-known in certain circles or geographic locations.
 So the artist, in this case, may have a good shot at protecting the work.